 Post-equating analysis is performed by Pearson and an independent contractor of KDE using analysis specifications created and maintained by Pearson.
-Four process checkpoints were implemented for verification across the independent replications: (1) initial calibration item parameters, (2) Robust Z statistics for linking item analysis, (3) final (equated) item parameters, and (4) raw-score-to-scale-score (RSSS) conversion tables.
+Four process checkpoints were implemented for verification across the independent replications: (a) initial calibration item parameters; (b) Robust Z statistics for linking item analysis; (c) Equating constant for linking non-anchor forms to anchor forms of On Demand Writing tests; (d) final (equated) item parameters; and (e) raw-score-to-scale-score (RSSS) conversion tables.

-These checkpoints represent the four main steps in the analysis process:
+These checkpoints represent the five main steps in the analysis process:

-- 1. Calibrate the items through Winsteps software (Linacre, 2011b) using student item response data. - 2.
-Perform item stability analysis of linking items using Robust z statistical methodology (Huynh, 2000; Huynh & Rawls, 2009; Huynh & Meyer, 2010) and drop linking items deemed unstable through this statistical index. - 3.
+- 1. Calibrate the items through Winsteps software (Linacre, 2011b) using student item response data. - For all tests except for On Demand Writing, perform item stability analysis of linking items using Robust Z statistical methodology (Huynh, 2000; Huynh & Rawls, 2009; Huynh & Meyer, 2010) and drop linking items deemed unstable through this statistical index. - 3.
 Use stable linking items as the anchor scale to produce equated item parameters for non-linking operational items. - 4.
+For On Demand Writing, perform an iterative process to center the theta scale of the non-anchor form on the theta scale of the anchor forms by applying the equating constant to the non-anchor form, calculated as the average anchor theta ability minus the average theta ability of the non-anchor form.
+The initial equating constant will be added to the freely calibrated item parameters of the non-anchor forms.
+Then anchored item calibration is conducted to the non-anchor form with the adjusted item parameters.
+A non-anchor form is equated when the difference of the average ability between the non-anchor form and anchor forms is less than 0.001. - 5.
 Produce score conversion tables, including scaled score transformations.

-The Robust z statistical procedure is used to determine if student performance remains stable on items administered across test administrations.
+The Robust Z statistical procedure is used to determine if student performance remains stable on items administered across test administrations.
 If student performance on specific items changes substantially across test administrations when compared to the overall set of linking items, those items are not appropriate for equating one test form onto the other.
+The criterion for removing linking items is that the robust-Z value is greater than 1.645 (flagged for drift).
+One anchor item with the largest absolute robust-Z was removed during each iteration.
+Note that not all anchor items flagged for drift will be removed from post-equating if more than 20% of the anchor items are flagged for drift.
+When more than 20% of the anchor items are flagged for drift, a set of criteria including ratio of standard deviation (in the range of 0.9-1.1) and correlation (>0.95) of banked item parameters and current calibrated item parameter estimates of anchor items are examined to force anchor items with less drift back into the final linking set until the proportion of removed anchor items is no more than 20%.
 Each linking set is tested through this procedure.
 Although items may be considered unstable for equating, they remain as scored items for students' test score.

-For 2022, no linking items were found to be unstable, and all were kept in the final equating analyses for science.
+Table 7.2 presents the total number of unstable linking items dropped and the evaluation summary of the remaining linking items for the 2023 KSA tests; this table excludes On Demand Writing.
+For 2023, the majority of linking items were considered to be stable and kept in the final equating analyses.
 These linking items were used to produce equated parameter estimates of non-linking items.
 These item parameter estimates are produced through item calibration with Winsteps, like the initial step of the analysis, but with the linking items used as an anchor scale.